25 Thanksgiving Games For Bored Kids & Active Adults

 Rounds may include general knowledge, history, culture, sports, and food.

-Once the rounds are complete the quizmaster takes in the answer sheets and marks them.
+Once the rounds are complete, the quizmaster marks the answer sheets.

-Alternatively, just borrow our Thanksgiving trivia questions * which are five rounds with five questions in each, plus answers!
+Alternatively, just borrow our Thanksgiving trivia questions, five rounds with five questions in each, plus answers!

 Quiz Paper Logo